Devaluation: Historical usage

 Devaluation is most often used in a situation where a currency has a defined value relative to the baseline.
 Historically, early currencies were typically coins, struck from gold or silver by an issuing authority, which certified the weight and purity of the precious metal.
 A government in need of money and short on precious metals might decrease the weight or purity of the coins without any announcement, or else decree that the new coins have equal value to the old, thus devaluing the currency.
 Later, with the issuing of paper currency as opposed to coins, governments decreed them to be redeemable for gold or silver (a gold standard).
 Again, a government short on gold or silver might devalue by decreeing a reduction in the currency's redemption value, reducing the value of everyone's holdings.

+With the widespread abandonment of metallic standards during the 20th century, devaluation became a formal policy tool under fixed exchange rate systems.
+Under arrangements such as the gold exchange standard and later the Bretton Woods system, national currencies were pegged either directly to gold or indirectly to the United States dollar, which itself was convertible to gold.
+In this context, devaluation referred to an official downward adjustment of a currency’s fixed exchange rate relative to gold or another currency, typically undertaken to address persistent trade deficits or balance-of-payments crises.

+During the interwar period, many countries resorted to devaluation in response to the economic pressures of the Great Depression.
+As global demand collapsed and deflation intensified, governments devalued their currencies to stimulate exports and domestic production.
+The United Kingdom’s departure from the gold standard in 1931 and subsequent depreciation of the pound sterling marked a major shift away from rigid exchange-rate commitments, prompting similar actions by other nations.